 The Ainsworth Institute of Pain Management has been selected for a new FDA Clinical Trial for Knee Pain.
-This study will evaluate a an extremely unique stem cell line specifically developed to repair arthritic joints – in particular, the knee.
-We are one of just one of a handful of sites throughout the country selected to participate in this study.
+This study will evaluate an extremely unique stem cell line specifically developed to repair arthritic joints – in particular, the knee.
+We are one of just a handful of sites throughout the country selected to participate in this study.

 Arthritis is a general term used to describe joint pain – the actual definition is inflammation of a joint.
 There are many different types of arthritis, the most common being osteoarthritis (OA).
-The basic terms, OA is a condition that arises when the cushioning cartilage of a joint wears away and the boney surfaces of the joint begin to rub against one another.
+In basic terms, OA is a condition that arises when the cushioning cartilage of a joint wears away and the bony surfaces of the joint begin to rub against one another.
 This leads to an inflammatory process in the joint that causes the joint to swell and become increasingly painful.

 Traditionally, the treatments for OA of the knee are very limited:

 This study is a prospective, multicenter clinical trial comparing the efficacy of a particular strain of cell cells known as “Juvenile Chrondrocytes” to an injection of saline into the knee.